-If you customer is no longer trading, for whatever reason, then although it is not impossible to recover monies via the courts, most options are very risky and exceedingly costly.
-Again a simple inexpensive trace can arm you with the required information to aid in any decision you might have to make.
+If you customer is no longer trading, for whatever reason, then although it is not impossible to recover monies via the courts, most options are hazardous and exceedingly costly.
+Again a simple, inexpensive trace can arm you with the required information to aid in any decision you might have to make.

 Does your customer currently live in the UK?

-If you client is not residing in the UK, then the option to pursue your debt through the English courts, using English Law might not be available to you?
+If your client is not residing in the UK, then the option to pursue your debt through the English courts, using English Law might not be available to you?
 To take any legal action outside of UK jurisdiction will be more difficult.

 Do you have sufficient evidence of the debt?

-Again this might seem obvious that all paperwork regarding the transaction in question be in order.
-The better the evidence, the better the chance of a successful 'day in court'.
+Again this might seem evident that all paperwork regarding the transaction in question is in order.
+The better the evidence, the better the chance of a victorious 'day in court'.

 Is the debt undisputed?

-If the debt is disputed by your customer for whatever reason, then any legal action is going to be more time consuming and therefore more costly.
-This should be sorted out via mediation before any legal action is contemplated.
+If your debt is in dispute for whatever reason, then any legal action is going to be more time consuming and therefore more costly.
+Any dispute should be sorted out via mediation before any legal action.

 Will you get paid even if you win?

 So you go to court, get the judgment in your favour, your client has the assets and still refuses to pay, or only pays a small amount and then defaults?
-So your only options are more costly legal action or giving up, just more out of pocket then you were?
+So your only options are more costly legal action or giving up, just more out of pocket than you were?

 So, to sue or not to sue?

 Answering 'Yes' to all of the above questions does not guarantee success in court, but that also does not mean you should shy away from litigation as a viable option in the debt recovery process.
-However an option to consider, especially if your customer is a property owner with equity, is to proceed under the Insolvency Act of 1986, which we have found to be a much more cost effective alternative.
+However an option to consider, especially if your customer is a property owner with equity, is to proceed under the Insolvency Act of 1986, which we have found to be a much more viable alternative.